 Individuality, Therapy for Anxiety, & Jungian Analysis

 Therapy for anxiety and Jungian analysis might seem to be two very different things.
-But if a person really wants to get to the roots of anxiety, there are some very real and powerful connections to be made between anxiety and depth psychotherapy.
+But if a person really wants to get to the roots of anxiety, there are some very real and powerful connections to be made between anxiety and /a-midlife-transition.

 Therapy Isn’t Modular; Everything Interconnects

 My recent post on case studies for depression stressed the key differences between a computer and the human psyche, and the need to avoid the trap of thinking that humans are healed the same way we fix machines.
 We cannot pull out a broken “module” that creates anxiety in a person and replace it.
 Anxious states often have deep roots in personality, upbringing and overall stance towards life.

 Our anxiousness connects meaningfully to our inner life and to the deep story each of tells ourselves about our lives.
 Anxious states are often tied to the real life happenings that a person has experienced.
 However, these anxious states are also tied to simply being alive as individual, mortal, vulnerable beings.

 Anxiety Has an Individual Meaning

 A person struggling with anxiety encounters it in a very personal and individual way.
 It is his or her anxiety, and it has emerged in a particular unique way within them.
 Only when that individual meaning is fully and carefully understood, will the individual be able to move beyond that anxiety.